-A couple weeks back my (city-dwelling) neighbor found a tick on her daughter’s neck– this, after playing outside on their front porch.
+Last year about this time, my (city-dwelling) neighbor found a tick on her daughter’s neck– this, after playing outside on their front porch.
+In the city!!
 (Not even the Wissahickon or Smith Playground!)
 She mentioned to me that she used a tick key to remove it (a tick key is this contraption, meant to be more effective than just plain old tweezers at removing a whole tick, body and head), and within three minutes of hearing her story, I ordered a three-pack of them … you know, just in case.
 (Shudder.)

 A Portable Beach Cabana

-This is still on the wishlist, actually — but as nuts as this looks, I’m serious about getting a portable, foldable cabana-style tent for the beach.
-This is because every year that passes, I am more a) more obsessed about sunburns, sun damage and avoiding them both and b) utterly exhausted by the thought of reapplying sunscreen every hour or however often we have to do it now that our sunscreens are all made of vegan-based, non-toxic, chemical-free (but not so long lasting) ingredients.
-I’ll reapply for the kids, I guess, but if I can plant myself under a tent and save an application, then I’m sold.
-There’s also the added bonus of extra protection from the Cheez-It-stealing gulls.
-(Also, I dream of napping in the cooling shade of a tent, which HAHAHAHA.
-Beach napping will not happen for at least the next decade.)
+With every year that passes, I am more exhausted by the thought of reapplying sunscreen every hour or however often we have to do it now that our sunscreens are all made of vegan-based, non-toxic, chemical-free (but not so long lasting) ingredients.
+(See more on that below.)
+I’ll reapply for the kids, I guess, but anytime I can plant myself under a tent and save an application, I’m in.
+There’s also the added bonus of extra protection from the Cheez-It-scarfing seagulls.

-Last summer, in the throes of Zika fear (which, as a pregnant person, I still harbor), I bought approximately $50 worth of the intense if effective permethrin (though my smart neighbor swears that the naturally based Cutter lemon eucalyptus inspect repellent is extremely effective).
-I also bought two citronella plants for the porch and this adorable dress, which happens to be insect-repelling (that’s ticks and mosquitoes!).
+Last summer, in the throes of pregnancy and Zika fear, I bought approximately $50 worth of the intense if effective bug-repelling permethrin (though my neighbor swears that the naturally based Cutter lemon eucalyptus inspect repellent is extremely effective).
+I also bought two citronella plants for the porch and a similar version of this adorable dress, which happens to be insect-repelling (that’s ticks and mosquitoes!).
 The dress was my favorite of these, obviously.
 And they sell them in longer versions, as well as shorts and pants and shirts — and stuff for kids, too — so if you’re going somewhere particularly woodsy or buggy, it’s that much more anti-bug help.